 Weight: 410g

-Key attributes: Quick and easy to inflate, small packed size.
+What we liked: Quick and easy to inflate, small packed size

 This mat is excellent value for money.
 We’ve found it to be light and packable, comfortable enough for backcountry use and, perhaps best of all, it’s super quick and easy to inflate and deflate.
 We found that just blowing into it was effortless enough but you can attach a pump or pump sack if you want to inflate it without blowing in moist air – and to save your breath.